renaudallard/homeassistant_dnsdist/README.md

 ---

 ## 📝 Changelog <a id="changelog"></a>

+### 1.1.11
+- Further streamline rolling-window rate calculations for host and group coordinators to minimize allocations and disk writes.

 ### 1.1.10
 - Sanitize dnsdist backend identifiers used by REST services, rejecting control characters and logging invalid requests.